observablehq/framework/docs/routing.md

 ## Imports

-If you use a static [`import`](./javascript/imports) (or a dynamic import with a static string literal as the specifier) to import a local JavaScript file, the imported module will be copied to the output root (`dist`) during build, too.
+If you use a static [`import`](./javascript/imports) (or a dynamic import with a static string literal as the module specifier) to import a local JavaScript file, the imported module will be copied to the output root (`dist`) during build, too.

 For example, if you have the following source root: